openlayers/ol-mapbox-style/PUBLISHING.md

     git add package.json package-lock.json CHANGELOG.md
     git commit -m "Set version to 2.11.0"

+### Update README when API docs changed

+To build the docs, run

+    npm run doc

+When the above results in changes to README.md, commit these changes to master:

+    git add README.md
+    git commit -m "Update API docs in README"

 ### Merge the release branch

 Create a pull request and merge the release branch.
 This allows for any final review of upgrade notes or other parts of the changelog.